 If the property is aimed at very short term lets then other items such as cutlery and cooking equipment such as pots and pans should also be provided.
 A few well chosen decorative rugs and pictures may also help to provide the finishing touch and help bring about a higher rent or quicker let for a landlord.

 It is true that a small amount of accommodation is also provided completely unfurnished.
 That is without even appliances.
 This is appropriate where a property is let long-term by a landlord under say an Assured Tenancy where the tenant has considerable security of tenure.

-However, the most popular route for landlords is to ‘part furnish’ a property and provide basic appliances such as fridge freezer, washing machine and cooker.
-These items are now considered ‘essentials’ in most tenants eyes and are unlikely to be owned by young tenants below 35 years old who have not previously owned a property but who make up a significant part of the rental market.
+However, the most popular route for landlords is to ‘part furnish’ a rental property.
+Providing basic appliances such as fridge freezer, washing machine and cooker - items which are now considered ‘essentials’ in most tenants eyes, and are unlikely to be owned by tenants below 30 years old who have not previously owned a property, and make up a significant part of the rental market.